Dexor157/WandSwattersBETA/README.md

 # WandSwattersBETA
-Literally the best game in history
+Literally the best game in history for now